 A few weeks after the hit-and-run, Jerry is charged and arrested for leaving the crime scene and not fulfilling his statutory duties.
 It is possible that Jerry might be facing serious fines or even time in prison, even though Elaine did not suffer serious injuries.

-However, a skilled lawyer will be able to offer assistance and defend Jerry in court.
+However, a skilled criminal defense lawyer in Sarasota will be able to offer assistance and defend Jerry in court.
 They could make sure that he is not given an unreasonable penalty for his offense and minimize the consequences he might be facing.

 George is casually driving around a popular lake, often used by pedestrians and bikers in the area.
 George becomes distracted by a bird that is flying over the lake and ends up running his car off the road and hitting a cyclist.
 Instead of fulfilling his statutory duties by getting out of the car and helping the innocent cyclist, George fears for the loss of his license as he already has multiple points on his license.